 2:45 - 3:00pm Break.
 Take a walk, stretch, call your mom, hug one of your new friends.

-3:00 – 5:00pm Real Talk Roundtable.
-Here’s where it gets reallllly good.
-Nicole will lead our small group through a series of fun writing prompts, rapid-fire questions, and safe, comfortable story-sharing so we can all come together to talk about the truth of what’s really going on in our lives.
-Ask yourself: What’s one thing you wish more people were open and honest about?
-Whatever it is, don’t worry, I’m ready to dig into it with you!
+3:00 - 5:00pm Real Talk Roundtable.
+Here's where it gets reallllly good.
+Nicole will lead our small group through a series of fun writing prompts and discussion questions, all geared toward an environment of safe, comfortable story-sharing that will allow us all to come together to talk about the truth of what's really going on in our lives.
+Ask yourself: What's one thing you wish more people were open and honest about?
+Whatever it is, don't worry, I'm ready to dig into it with you!